codeigniter4/CodeIgniter4/user_guide_src/source/libraries/caching.rst

 File-based Caching
 ==================

-Unlike caching from the Output Class, the driver file-based caching allows for pieces of view files to be cached.
+Unlike caching from the Output Class, the file-based caching allows for pieces of view files to be cached.
 Use this with care, and make sure to benchmark your application, as a point can come where disk I/O will negate positive gains by caching.
 This requires a cache